Paying Only the Minimum Feels Like a Lie

 - How much interest quietly accumulates

-- Why the balance feels frozen month after month
+- Why balances feel frozen month after month

 Why this wears people down

-Paying the minimum creates a strange emotional loop.
+Paying the minimum creates a draining emotional loop.

 - You’re always doing something